Demonstration of teleportation across a quantum network code: Background

 It should be noted that Pauli byproducts are introduced for certain measurement outcomes for the above operations.
 These must be tracked by a classical computer and either adaptively corrected or commuted through to the end of the circuit before being corrected (possibly via post-selection).
 For an in-depth discussion of graph states we refer the reader to Ref. \cite{Hein2004}.
 Graph states form a resource for measurement-based quantum computation (MBQC) \cite{Raussendorf2001, Briegel2009}, many elements of which are used in MQNC.
 An arbitrary single-qubit state $\ket{\psi}$ may be attached to a graph state using a controlled phase gate.
 This state may subsequently be transported within the graph by means of quantum teleportation along linear sections.
 An example of this is shown in Fig.~\ref{fig:teleportation}(a): First a 2-qubit (linear) graph state \(\frac{1}{\sqrt{2}}(\ket{+0} + \ket{-1})_{12}\) is created, then the state \(\ket{\psi}_0\) to be teleported is entangled with this state via a controlled phase gate, and finally the measurements \(M_{x,0}\) and \(M_{x,1}\) in the basis \(\{\frac{1}{\sqrt{2}}(\ket{0}+\ket{1}),\frac{1}{\sqrt{2}}(\ket{0}-\ket{1})\}\) with outcomes \(s_0\) and \(s_1\), respectively are performed.
 This yields the state \(X_2^{s_1}Z_2^{s_0}\ket{\psi}_2\) which may be transformed back to \(\ket{\psi}\) if the measurement outcomes are known.
-Arbitrary unitary operations may be performed on a single-qubit state attached to a graph state by way of appropriate projective measurements which serve to both teleport and transform the single-qubit state.
-An example is shown in Fig.~\ref{fig:teleportation}(b): First the state \(\ket{\psi}_0\) is entangled with the graph state (here the single qubit graph \(\ket{+}_1\)) via a controlled phase gate, then a measurement in the basis \(\{\frac{1}{\sqrt{2}}(\ket{0}+e^{i\theta}\ket{1}),\frac{1}{\sqrt{2}}(\ket{0}-e^{i\theta}\ket{1})\}\) (with \(\theta\) an arbitrary angle) is performed on qubit 0.
-This yields the state \(X_1^{s_0}H_1R_Z(\theta)_{1}\ket{\psi}_{1}\).
-Such operations may be composed to obtain arbitrary unitary operations.
-Given a sufficiently large 2D grid (cluster) graph state, measurement-based computation is universal.
-Since all two-qubit operations are performed during the creation of the resource state, and they are all commutative, they may be done simultaneously if the hardware allows.
-Since all byproducts are Pauli operators, they can be commuted through to the end of the circuit either directly or adaptively and subsequently simplified, leading to further decreases in circuit depth.